 The inventory account on the balance sheet lists the value of inventory and is considered a separate line item relative to the expense recognized on the profit and loss statement.
-Inventory cost assumptions, such as LIFO and FIFO are important for recording inventory costs.
+Inventory cost assumptions, such as LIFO and FIFO, are important for recording inventory costs.
 Accounting policies and U.S. GAAP dictate the appropriateness of the inventory costing method, given the nature of the business and accounting best practices.
+These methods include the periodic inventory system and perpetual inventory system,

 Costs Included in Cost of Goods Sold

-There is a simple formula associated with calculating the cost of inventory: Beginning inventory plus inventory purchases minus ending inventory equals COGS.
-If a company makes inventory at a production facility, then cost of goods manufactured plays a role in determining cost.
-Expenses such as direct labor, direct materials and overhead costs factor into the equation.
-Production departments work with purchasing to order materials used in COGM, and accounting personnel must track these costs to ensure accurate financial reporting.
+There is a simple formula associated with calculating the inventory cost: Beginning inventory plus inventory purchases minus ending inventory equals COGS.
+If a company makes inventory at a production facility, then the cost of goods manufactured plays a role in determining cost.
+Expenses such as direct labor cost, direct materials, and overhead costs factor into the equation.
+Production departments work with purchasing and purchase orders to order the raw materials used in COGM.
+Accounting personnel must track these costs to ensure accurate financial reporting at the end of the period.

 Recording Cost of Goods Sold

-When recording the journal entry for the cost of inventory, posting to the appropriate accounting period is critical, to remain consistent with the matching principle.
+When recording the journal entry for the cost of inventory, posting to the appropriate accounting period is critical to remain consistent with the matching principle.
 Typically Excel spreadsheets are used to track the current period inventory costs.
-I should use this spreadsheet as a support for the journal entry and tie back to general ledger accounts, such as work-in-progress inventory accounts.
-There should also be a tie out between production tracking records and the accounting inventory cost spreadsheets.
+I should use this spreadsheet to support the journal entry and tie it back to general ledger accounts, such as work-in-progress inventory accounts.
+There should also be a tie-out between production tracking records and the accounting inventory cost spreadsheets.

-Knowing the difference between a regular expense, and cost of goods sold, is of the utmost importance when preparing journal entries.
-A company policy is typically in place, dictating dollar thresholds, rules and the circumstances under which costs can be added to COGS.
+Knowing the difference between a regular expense and the cost of goods sold is of the utmost importance when preparing journal entries with double-entry accounting.
+A company policy is typically in place, dictating dollar thresholds, rules, and the circumstances under which costs can be added to COGS.
 For example, freight-in charges may be added to COGS, but only if specific criteria are met.
 Knowing the rules will help ensure auditors and business owners alike agree with the costs recorded for inventory.